-Videos hosted on popular sites like YouTube, Vimeo, Wistia, Facebook, and Twitch will all embed in Socio!
-However, with any video hosting site, there may be some factors that can prevent embedding.
-This section will help you figure out why a video may not be embedding in your Socio Event/Community.
+Videos hosted on popular sites like YouTube, Vimeo, Wistia, Facebook, and Twitch all embed in Webex Events!
+However, with any video hosting site, there may be factors that prevent embedding.
+This section helps you figure out why a video isn't embedding in your Webex Event/Community.

 ⭐️ Keep in mind, because each video hosting website has a different interface and different processes, this article only offers general guidance around video embedding.

 Psst!
-You can skip the hassle of embed URLs by using Socio's Video Center for simulive sessions, live stream recordings, and sponsor video content.
+You can skip the hassle of embed URLs by using the Webex Events Video Center for simulive sessions, live stream recordings, and sponsor video content.

 Getting the right link

-Many times, a video won't embed because the type of link you're using isn't quite right for embedding.
+Many times, a video won't embed because the type of link you're using isn't formatted correctly for embedding.

 For example, simply grabbing the link to a YouTube video from the URL bar likely won't work for embedding.
 You have to click Share, then Embed, and then copy the embed URL from the embed snippet.
-Take a look around the settings for the hosting site you're using and see if there's some sort of "buried" embed link.
+Review the hosting site's settings to find out if there's some sort of "buried" embed link.

-It's not always that complicated, however, even if it may seem like it at first.
-One example of this is Wistia.
+It's not always that complicated, however.
+Let's take Wistia, for example.
 When you share a Wistia video, there are several options, two of which specifically mention embedding.
-Given the YouTube example above, you might think about extracting the embed URL from one of the embed options.
-However, for embedding in Socio, Wistia's default Share URL works just fine.
+Given the preceding YouTube example, you might consider extracting the embed URL from one of the embed options.
+However, Wistia's default Share URL works great for embedding in Webex Events.

 So how can you tell the difference?
-In some cases you can't without trying it out.
+In some cases, you simply need to try it out.
 If the plain video URL or share link doesn't work, try finding an embed URL.
-Remember that embed URLs often hide inside HTML snippets, as in the YouTube example above.
+Remember that embed URLs often hide inside HTML snippets, like with YouTube.
 No matter which link you use, always test to make sure the video embeds properly!

 Embed and security/privacy settings

-Platforms like YouTube and Vimeo have very customizable privacy settings for videos, and if you don't have the settings just right, videos may not embed in Socio.
-As an example, Vimeo offers quite a few security tiers for video links, and only a couple of them allow embedding.
-Also notice that Vimeo has a specific setting around whether or not a video can be embedded.
+Platforms like YouTube and Vimeo have customizable privacy settings for videos, and if those settings aren't configured correctly, videos may not embed in Webex Events.
+As an example, Vimeo offers quite a few security tiers for video links, and only a couple of them support embedding.
+Also notice that Vimeo has a specific setting that controls video embedding.

-When there's a combination of embed and security settings on your video hosting site, finding the right "recipe" for the video link can be difficult.
-In general, use the most open security setting you can with respect to your security needs.
+When there's a combination of embed and security settings on your video hosting site, finding the correct settings configuration for the video link can be difficult.
+In general, use the most open security setting, with respect to your security needs.

-Remember that Socio Simulive and Socio Video on Demand are options for simulive streaming, session recordings, and sponsor videos!
-Bypass the need to tweak privacy and embed settings or dig for just the right link?
-Most definitely!
+Remember that you can use Webex Events Simulive and Webex Events Video on Demand for simulive streaming, session recordings, and sponsor videos!
+With these, you won't need to worry about tweaking privacy and embed settings or finding the right link.

-If you have to use a 3rd-party site, and you know the site can embed in Socio, but nothing you try seems to be working, hit up the hosting provider's support team for assistance.
+If you must use a third-party site, and you know the site can embed in Webex Events, yet nothing you try seems to be working, contact the hosting provider's support team for assistance.